finom/rebloom/README.md

 export class RootStore extends Use0 {
-  readonly users = users as Users; // override back readonly companies = companies as Companies; // override back constructor() {
+  readonly users = users as Users; // override back readonly companies = companies as Companies;
+  constructor() {
     super();
     this.users.store = this;